monstercat/arp/README.md

 ### Environment Variables

-The data store will also be pre-populated with your systems environment variables and can be access the same way as any other variable
+The data store will also be pre-populated with your system's environment variables and can be access the same way as any other variable

 ```shell
 # Env var